-But of those engaged in battle, the most illustrious in the picture are Callimachus, who first managed the war-like affairs of the Athenians; and of the generals, Miltiades; and besides these the hero Echetlus, of whom I shall afterwards make mention.
-In the same place, too, brazen shields are fixed, with an inscription signifying that they belonged to the Scionœans and their allies.
-But the shields, which are here covered with pitch that they may not be injured by time, and the other spoils, are said to have been taken from the Lacedæmonians in the island Sphacteria, evinced by prodigies by no means obscure.
+But of those engaged in battle, the most illustrious in the picture are Callimachus, who first managed the warlike affairs of the Athenians; and of the generals, Miltiades; and besides these the hero Echetlus, of whom I shall afterwards make mention.
+In the same place, too, brazen shields are fixed, with an inscription signifying that they belonged to the Scionceans and their allies.
+But the shields, which are here covered with pitch that they may not be injured by time, and the other spoils, are said to have been taken from the Lacedæmonians in the island Sphacteria.

+BEFORE the porch there are brazen statues, viz. of Solon, who wrote laws for the Athenians; and a little farther off, that of Seleucus, whose future felicity was evinced by prodigies by no means obscure.
 For this Seleucus, when departing from Macedonia with Alexander, sacrificed in Pella to Jupiter; but then the pieces of wood which were placed on the altar approached, of their own accord, to the statue of the god, and were enkindled without fire.
 But on the death of Alexander, Seleucus fearing the coming of Antigonus to Babylon, and flying to Ptolemy the son of Lagus, returned afterwards to Babylon.
 On his return, he vanquished the army of Antigonus, slew Antigonus himself, and took his son Demetrius prisoner.
 And as all these transactions were prosperous, and the affairs of Lysimachus were ruined not long after, he delivered the government of all Asia to his son Antiochus, and hastened himself to Macedonia.